What are your hours?

 There are both Black Bears and Mountain Lions that live in the Bighorn Mountains.
 However, they are very wary and shy and are rarely seen.
 These Trophy Game species are hunted extensively in the Bighorns and avoid human contact at all costs.

-- There are no Grizzly Bears in the Bighorn Mountains.
+There has not been any reported sightings of Grizzly Bears in the Bighorn Mountains.

 Please respect all wildlife, and don’t approach any closely, enjoy them from afar.
-Especially Moose, they can be quite aggressive if you get too close to them, avoid cows with calves, and bulls.
+Especially Moose- they can be quite aggressive if you get too close to them.
+Avoid cow Moose with calves, and bulls.

 What is the best time to come to the Bighorn Mountains Area to fish?